 We acknowledge the support from Bill Jackson, ISAE's Legal Assessor (1926-2020).
-We also acknowledge the efforts in the initial development of these Guidelines of Julie Morrow, Procedural Advisor to the ISAE (2000-2003).
+We also acknowledge the efforts in the initial development of these Guidelines of Julie Morrow, Procedural Advisor to the ISAE (2000-2003), and revisions by subsequent Procedural Officers.

-October 2022
+October 2023